 - Try to bring in the UX expertise as quickly as needed.

 - Use appropriate techniques and deliverables to understand user input.

 - Try and understand about the leadership and culture in the vendor company/hospital.

 - The primary step should be research.
 Understanding the users, their problems, goals and tasks should always be kept in mind while designing a healthcare product.

 - Getting on with the design for the first time is very rare.
 So, one should always be prepared to iterate on the designs multiple times.

-Testing early with the appropriate users may lead to detection of flaws in the current design.
+Testing early with the appropriate users may lead to the detection of flaws in the current design.

 Patient care: Understanding the patient’s pain, concerns, fears, etc. will help designers/stakeholders understand how the upcoming design can be developed in a way so that it can help the patients.

 Clinical experience: Generally, we witness the patients waiting outside the emergency room and experiencing the pain of waiting for their turn to come.
 While designing, one should brainstorm on the better ways of managing the doctors’ schedules so as to reduce the waiting period.